JohnAWS777/SalesETL/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from a CSV File into a Delta Table.
+Data is ingested from an Azure SQL Database into a folder in a Lakehouse.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.